sparklemotion/nokogiri.org/docs/tutorials/installing_nokogiri.md

 ### Windows

+#### Precompiled Gems

-Use [RubyInstaller][] to install our binary gem distribution in a flash!
+If you're using [RubyInstaller][] to install Ruby, then you can install Nokogiri's pre-compiled gem to avoid having to install a compiler toolchain:

 ```sh
 gem install nokogiri
 ```

+Note that `gem` will download and use a version of the gem appropriate for your system and architecture (e.g., `x64-mingw32`, `x86-mingw32`, etc.).

+#### Compiling From Source

-Nokogiri source gems can also be installed on RubyInstaller+Devkit.
-This can be necessary if the binary gem doesn't fit to your ruby version.
+Nokogiri source gems can also be compiled and installed using RubyInstaller plus Devkit.
+This might be necessary if the binary gem doesn't work with your ruby version.
+(However, if a brand new Ruby version has just come out, give the maintainers a week or so to cut a compatible version of the gem!)

-Install Nokogiri with builtin libxml/libxslt sources:
+Install Nokogiri by compiling the vendored libxml/libxslt libraries:

 ```sh
 gem install nokogiri --platform=ruby
 ```

-Install Nokogiri and link to MSYS2 libraries:
+Alternatively, install Nokogiri by linking to MSYS2 system libraries:

 ```sh
 ridk exec pacman -S mingw-w64-x86_64-libxslt